-In Kentucky, the approval rate at the initial application step and the reconsideration step (the first level of appeal) are below the national average, with only 25% of those from Kentucky being approved at the initial application step (meaning 75% of applications from Kentucky are initially denied) and 8% being approved at the reconsideration step.
-For comparison, the national average at the initial step is 32% approval and 11% approval at the reconsideration step.
+In Kentucky, the approval rate at the initial application step and the reconsideration step (the first level of appeal) are below the national average, with only 29% of those from Kentucky being approved at the initial application step (meaning 71% of applications from Kentucky are initially denied) and 8% being approved at the reconsideration step.
+For comparison, the national average is 35% approval at the initial step and 13% approval at the reconsideration step.

-At the disability hearing stage, where an administrative law judge hears your appeal, Kentucky has a slightly higher approval rate than the national average.
-The approval rate is 60.2% in Kentucky compared to 58.6% nationally.
-The wait times in Kentucky for a hearing are also significantly better than the national average, with wait times being 316 days in Kentucky versus 348 days nationally.
+At the disability hearing stage, where an administrative law judge hears the appeal, Kentucky has a slightly higher approval rate than the national average.
+The approval rate is 50% in Kentucky compared to 46% nationally.
+The wait times in Kentucky for a hearing are up to 16 months.

 After the initial application is filed with your local Social Security office and a field representative determines you are technically eligible for disability benefits, your application is sent to Disability Determination Services (DDS), a Kentucky state agency.
-The DDS office will then make a decision regarding your application based on the medical disability standards.
-As Kentucky is one of the 20 states that are testing the “Single Decision-Maker” model, the DDS case workers can make a decision on your application without your case being reviewed by a medical consultant first (unless your claim involves a mental impairment or is on behalf of a child).
-In addition, the Kentucky DDS is beginning to process claims electronically to try to speed up processing.
+A claims examiner at the DDS office will then make a decision regarding your application based on the medical disability standards.
+Kentucky was one of the 20 states that tested a "Single Decision-Maker" model, where DDS claims examiners could make a decision on your application without your case being reviewed by a medical consultant (doctor), but that program ended in 2018.

-After your application is filedll questions to your closest DDS office.
+After your application is filed, direct questions to your closest DDS office.
 Here is the contact information for both of the DDS offices in Kentucky.

 P.O.
 Box 1061